Habitability of natural satellites: Liquid water

 Liquid water is thought by most astrobiologists to be an essential prerequisite for extraterrestrial life.
 There is growing evidence of subsurface liquid water on several moons in the Solar System orbiting the gas giants Jupiter, Saturn, Uranus, and Neptune.
 However, none of these subsurface bodies of water has been confirmed to date.

 Orbital stability

-For a stable orbit the ratio between the moon's orbital period Ps around its primary and that of the primary around its star Pp must be < 1/9, e.g. if a planet takes 90 days to orbit its star, the maximum stable orbit for a moon of that planet is less than 10 days.
+For a stable orbit the ratio between the moon's orbital period Ps around its primary star Pp must be < 1/9, e.g. if a planet takes 90 days to orbit its star, the maximum stable orbit for a moon of that planet is less than 10 days.
 Simulations suggest that a moon with an orbital period less than about 45 to 60 days will remain safely bound to a massive giant planet or brown dwarf that orbits 1 AU from a Sun-like star.

 Atmosphere

 An atmosphere is considered by astrobiologists to be important in developing prebiotic chemistry, sustaining life and for surface water to exist.
 Most natural satellites in the Solar System lack significant atmospheres, the sole exception being Saturn's moon Titan.

 Sputtering, a process whereby atoms are ejected from a solid target material due to bombardment of the target by energetic particles, presents a significant problem for natural satellites.
 All the gas giants in the Solar System, and likely those orbiting other stars, have magnetospheres with radiation belts potent enough to completely erode an atmosphere of an Earth-like moon in just a few hundred million years.
 Strong stellar winds can also strip gas atoms from the top of an atmosphere causing them to be lost to space.